 Dorchester Prison

-This Forgotten Women Friday will focus on women who were associated with Dorchester Prison, either as staff or prisoners.
-Some can be found in the prison in the census returns, others appear in the prison’s admission and discharge registers, which are available online on Ancestry.
+This Forgotten Women Friday focussed on women who were associated with Dorchester Prison, either as staff or prisoners.
+Some were found in the prison in the census returns, others appear in the prison’s admission and discharge registers, which are available online on Ancestry.
 Some appear in both.
 The stories can be found below.

 Dorset County Gaol has been sited in Dorchester for more than seven hundred years.
 The seventeenth century building fell into disrepair and was replaced, in the 1790s, by a new building at Castle Hill, North Square.
 In an attempt to stop the abuse of female prisoners by male prisoners and staff, the 1823 Gaols Act stated that men and women should be segregated and that women should be supervised by female staff.
 According to the census, there were between eleven and twenty women in the gaol at any one time, between 1841 and 1871.
 These figures dropped to fewer than ten from 1881 to 1901.
 Most of the women had committed minor offences, such as theft, or had been drunk and disorderly and were serving short sentences.
 There were however inmates who had committed much more serious crimes, including assault or murder.
 The prison closed in 2013.